 For parents who want to ensure their child has a strong head start on kindergarten, academic-focused programs can be a great fit.
 These preschools are more structured, with a curriculum that intentionally builds foundational skills in literacy and math.
 A typical day might include teacher-led lessons, circle time focused on letters and numbers, and activities designed to prepare children for the expectations of elementary school.
 While play is still part of the day, the primary goal of an academic-focused program is to ensure children meet and exceed key developmental milestones for school readiness.

-How to Choose the Best Preschool for Your Child
+How Do I Choose the Right Preschool for My Child?

 Picking the right preschool can feel like a huge decision, but it’s really about finding a place where your child will feel happy, safe, and excited to learn.
 By focusing on a few key areas, you can confidently find a program that fits your child’s personality and your family’s needs.